blakekrpec/PyPeekr/README.md

 Current design:

+- All python files in pypi_monitor should abide by Flake8 formatting guidelines.

 - Client will be a RasPi on the LAN with a systemctl service to run the gui on startup.

 - Server